linuxboot/book/src/intro.md

-# LinuxBoot Introduction
+# Introduction

 This is the official “LinuxBoot Book” for the LinuxBoot project.
 The book:

-* Describes the LinuxBoot project
+* Describes the LinuxBoot concept and various implementations
-* Explains why you would want to use LinuxBoot
+* Explains why you would want to use a LinuxBoot boot loader
-* Describes the components that comprise LinuxBoot
+* Describes the components that can comprise a LinuxBoot boot loader and how to combine them
-* Highlights the differences between other boot processes and LinuxBoot
+* Highlights the differences between LinuxBoot and other designs
-* Guides you through the steps needed to implement LinuxBoot

 ## What is LinuxBoot?